This topic describes the physical and logical organization of Oracle Cloud Infrastructure resources.

-Regions are grouped into A logical collection of regions.
-Realms are isolated from each other and do not share any data.
-Your tenancy exists in a single realm and can access the regions that belong to that realm..
+Regions are grouped into realms .
 Your tenancy exists in a single realm and can access all regions that belong to that realm.
 You can't access regions that are not in your realm.
-Currently, Oracle Cloud Infrastructure has two realms: the commercial realm, and two realms for Government Cloud: FedRAMP authorized and IL5 authorized.
+Currently, Oracle Cloud Infrastructure has three realms: the commercial realm, and two realms for Government Cloud: FedRAMP authorized and IL5 authorized.

 |Region Name||Region Identifier||Region Location||Region Key||Realm Key||Availability Domains|